myungjinlee/GLYCO/README.md

+GLYCO manual
-This script is to calculate glycan atoms per surface residue of protein antigen.
+GLYCO is to calculate number of glycan atoms per surface residue of protein antigen and glycan coverage of epitope residues.

+Requirement to run GLYCO
 Two programs should be installed in your system to run GLYCO, which are FreeSASA and python3.

 1. If you want to count number of glycan atoms for "all" surface residues of your pathogen,